MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-greedy-slot-filling.md

 ## Slot filling
 Slot filling is a natural language understanding concept that means saving an extracted entity to an object.
 In Virtual Agents, slot filling means landing the extracted entity value into a variable.

-We will continue to use the outdoor geat topic as an example, which is triggered by typing “I want to buy something” in the test bot.
+We will continue to use the outdoor gear topic as an example, which is triggered by typing “I want to buy something” in the test bot.

 The topic is successfully triggered and the bot asks for the product category, also showing the button choices specified when authoring the **Ask a question** node.
 In the dialog tree, tracing also shows the bot is running to the question node you just edited.